d12frosted/elpa-mirror/stable-melpa/sdml-mode-readme.txt

 `sdml-mode-validate-current-buffer' (\\[sdml-mode-validate-current-buffer]) to
-validate and show errors for the buffer's current module.
+validate and show errors for the current buffer's module.

 Adding this as a save-hook allows validation on every save of a buffer.

 `(add-hook 'after-save-hook 'sdml-validate-current-buffer)'

-`sdml-mode-current-buffer-dependencies' (\\[sdml-mode-current-buffer-dependencies])
+`sdml-mode-validate-file' (\\[sdml-mode-validate-file]) to
+validate and show errors for a specified file name.

+`sdml-mode-current-buffer-dependency-tree' (\\[sdml-mode-current-buffer-dependency-tree])
+to display the dependencies of the current buffer's module as a textual tree.

+`sdml-mode-current-buffer-dependency-graph' (\\[sdml-mode-current-buffer-dependency-graph])
-to display the dependencies of the curtent buffer's module.
+to display the dependencies of the current buffer's module as an SVG directed graph.

 Extensions